anonaddy/anonaddy/README.md

 ## My sponsors

-Thanks to [Vlad Timofeev](https://github.com/vlad-timofeev) who is my very first GitHub sponsor!
+Thanks to [Vlad Timofeev](https://github.com/vlad-timofeev) and [Patrick Dobler](https://github.com/patrickdobler) for supporting me by sponsoring the project on GitHub!

 ## Thanks